Lord Kelvin: Youth

 Thomson attended the Royal Belfast Academical Institution, where his father was a professor of Mathematics in the university department.
 In 1834, aged 10, he began studying at the University of Glasgow, not out of any precociousness; the university provided many of the facilities of an elementary school for able pupils, and this was a typical starting age.
 In school, he showed a keen interest in the classics along with his natural interest in the sciences.
 At age 12 he won a prize for translating Lucian of Samosata's Dialogues of the Gods from Ancient Greek to English.

 In the academic year 1839/1840, Thomson won the class prize in astronomy for his "Essay on the figure of the Earth" which showed an early facility for mathematical analysis and creativity.
-His physics tutor at this time was his namesake, David Thomson.
+His physics tutor at this time was David Thomson.
 Throughout his life, he would work on the problems raised in the essay as a coping strategy during times of personal stress.
 On the title page of this essay Thomson wrote the following lines from Alexander Pope's "An Essay on Man".
 These lines inspired Thomson to understand the natural world using the power and method of science:

 Go, wondrous creature! mount where Science guides;

 Go, measure earth, weigh air, and state the tides;